CAR Newsletter - September 2022

 This statute does not include any longevity payment that may be due as of the date of death of an employee.
-74 O.S. § 840-2.18, subsection H.2 authorizes any longevity payment to be paid to the decedent’s surviving spouse, or if there is no surviving spouse, to the decedent’s estate.
+Statute 74 O.S. § 840-2.18, subsection H.2 authorizes any longevity payment to be paid to the decedent’s surviving spouse, or to the decedent’s estate if there is no surviving spouse.

-For more information or sample forms and instructions, please email: firstname.lastname@example.org.
+For more information or sample forms and instructions, email email@example.com.

 Adjustments to Oklahoma Child Support Payments

 Agencies must notify OMES CAR by 5 p.m.
 Friday of any items that will affect the Oklahoma centralized child support payment to be made the following Monday.
 Items that could affect the amount to be paid include refunds to employees for amounts withheld in error and reversals of payroll warrants.
-If OMES is not notified and the centralized child support payment is processed, the agency will be responsible for contacting the Department of Human Services Child Support Division to attempt to get a refund.
+If OMES is not notified and the centralized child support payment is processed, the agency will be responsible for contacting DHS Child Support Services to attempt to get a refund.
 If the funds have already been disbursed to the recipient, the money might not be refunded back to the agency.
 Timely communication from agencies is critical in these situations.

 In PeopleSoft Financials, a journal entry is created to remove the funds from the agency’s 994 fund.
 The agency will see a debit to the 633190 account and a credit to 101000.